Peacock Premium has commercials as that is how Peacock’s packages are set up with the only “ad-free” package being the Premium Plus package.

 The biggest difference between Peacock’s Premium and Premium Plus packages is the pricing and the benefits you get from the two packages.

 The Premium package costs $4.99 per month or $50 if you purchase an annual subscription.
-The Premium Plus package, on the other hand, costs $9.99 per month or $100 annually.
+On the other hand, the Premium Plus package, costs $9.99 per month or $100 annually.

 The Premium Plus package is beneficial to have as it is the only package from Peacock that allows for subscribers to download shows to watch offline on their mobile devices.